13 challenger brand examples from small businesses

 Scope out your market industry

 To be a challenger, you need to be an alternative to the industry leaders - these are the ones with the greatest market share.
-You’ll probably know who these are already.
-We’re talking about L'Oréal in the beauty industry, Ikea in homeware and ASOS in the fashion sector.
-Take a look at their faults and find out what you can improve on.
-Whether that’s producing affordable makeup, sustainable furniture, or size-inclusive clothing - the market is your oyster. 🦪
+You'll probably know who these are already.
+We're talking about industry gorillas L'Oréal in the beauty sector, Ikea in homeware and ASOS in the fashion sector.
+It's a near-impossible task to take on the entire industry, so start small and identify faults to find out what you can improve on.
+Whether that's producing affordable makeup, sustainable furniture, or size-inclusive clothing - the market is your oyster. 🦪

 Refine your branding